-Our ethos has always been on of environmental sustainability, but what does that actually mean?
+Our ethos has always been one of environmental sustainability, but what does that actually mean?
 Who is accountable?
 How do we meet targets?

 Winner Of Green Business of the year, we needed to do more!

-For us it quite literally starts at grass roots, in the fields we own and rent.
-Soil health is the fundamental to the quality of every product we make.
+For us it quite literally starts at grass roots, in the fields we own and rent, soil health is fundamental to the quality of every product we make.
 Get the soil right you get the feed right, get the feed right you get a quality final product!
-That’s all we and good but it shouldn’t all be about the products, we are on this planet for a very small snapshot of time and it is our responsibility to look after it.
+That’s all well and good but it shouldn’t all be about the products, we are on this planet for a very small moment in time and it is our responsibility to look after it.

 What does it mean for our farm to be green?

 Scratch below the surface and you will find a soil that is teaming with worms, bugs and bacteria, all balanced to process nutrients to help the grass grow.
 However they do far more than that!
-The biological fauna actually locks up carbon the better soil health the more it locks up, recent testing has shown that just the top 10cm of soil on our owned fields is the equivilent of 279 tons of CO2 and can store even more!
+The biological fauna actually locks up carbon the better soil health the more it locks up.
+Recent testing has shown that just the top 10cm of soil on our owned fields is the equivalent of 279 tons of CO2 and it can store even more!

-Above ground the low intensity managed grassland mowed once a year and only grazed for part of the year surrounded by sustainable managed hedges are home to a plethora of bug species and farmland birds along with larger mamals like foxes, badgers, and deer.
+Above ground the low intensity managed grassland mowed once a year and only grazed for part of the year , is surrounded by sustainably managed hedges that are home to a plethora of bug species and farmland birds along with larger mammals like foxes, badgers, and deer.

 Ok but who is accountable?

-Simple we are, we are actively publishing our reports and studies good and bad here with our environmental policy, you can then decide if we are doing enough!
+Simply put we are!
+We are actively publishing our reports and studies both good and bad and with our environmental policy, you can then decide if we are doing enough!
 The most recent set of reports commissioned by us at the farm showed that on the surface the company was indeed excellent in most environmental terms:

 - Compostable packaging